radoslawmikolajczyk/BookIT/README.md

 Additional option for users who already have an account:
 * Link allowing them to navigate to the login page.

-2. ### Login Page
+2. #### Login Page
-This screen allows the user to log in to their account.
+This page allows the user to log in to their account.

 Fields to be filled:
 * Email